Ford Flex

-The Ford Flex is a full-size crossover SUV or MPV that was manufactured by the Ford Motor Company; a single generation was produced from the 2009 to 2019 model years.
-Introduced as the successor to the Ford Taurus X, the model line also functionally replaced the Ford Freestar minivan.
-Slightly larger than its predecessor, the Flex was sized alongside the full-sized Ford Explorer in the Ford model line, being marginally longer, yet not as tall as the Explorer.
+The Ford Flex is a full-size crossover SUV manufactured and marketed by Ford over a single generation for the 2009–2019 model years, having entered production in 2008.
+It is the successor to the Ford Taurus X.

-Introduced in 2005 as a concept vehicle, the Flex shifted body configurations from an MPV to a 5-door wagon for production to better meet consumer demand.
-The model line is based on the Ford D4 chassis architecture, a flexible-wheelbase variant of the Ford D3 platform.
-The D4 chassis was also shared by the 2011-2019 Explorer and the Lincoln MKT; while sharing no body panels, the MKT served as a direct counterpart of the Flex.
+The Flex was introduced in 2005 as a concept vehicle based on the Ford D4 chassis architecture, a variant of the Ford D3 platform shared with the 2011-2019 Explorer and the Lincoln MKT; the latter a rebadged variant of the Flex.

-From June 2008 until its withdrawal, the Ford Flex was manufactured by Ford Canada at Oakville Assembly (Oakville, Ontario); the Flex and the Lincoln MKT were produced alongside the Ford Edge and Lincoln MKX (today, Lincoln Nautilus).
-The Flex was marketed in the United States, Canada, Mexico, and the Middle East.
+From June 2008 until its discontinuation in 2019, the Ford Flex was manufactured by Ford Canada at Oakville Assembly (Oakville, Ontario); the Flex and the Lincoln MKT were produced alongside the Ford Edge and Lincoln MKX (today, Lincoln Nautilus).
+The Flex was marketed in the United States, Canada, Mexico, and the Middle East — with production reaching just over 300,000.

 Background

 At the 2005 Chicago Auto Show, Ford unveiled the Ford Fairlane concept vehicle.
 Derived from the mid-size Ford CD3 platform (to be used by the 2006 Ford Fusion sedan), the vehicle was a 3-row MPV with multiple distinctive styling elements.
 The rear passenger doors of the Fairlane were rear-hinged; this configuration was chosen to provide better interior views when on display.
 When the doors were closed, the configuration appeared similar to a production minivan.

 The concept vehicle was approved for 2009 production as the Ford Flex.
 Along with the name change, several extensive changes were made from the Fairlane concept, while the styling was largely left intact.
 The vehicle was increased in size, shifting from the CD3 chassis to the full-size D4 platform.
 While replacing the Freestar minivan, the design abandoned sliding doors for front-hinged doors, in line with a station wagon.

-Styled by former Volvo designer Peter Horbury, the Flex was distinguished by its straight-lined exterior, adding horizontal grooves in the doors and tailgate (evoking a Woodie).
-To visually lower the exterior, the Flex was designed with a "floating roof"; all the roof pillars were painted black with a white-painted roof (the latter, similar to the Mini).
+Styled by former Volvo designer Peter Horbury, the Flex featured horizontal grooves in the doors and tailgate, evoking the design of classic Woodies.
 Car Design News said the styling referenced "a previous era without resorting to obvious retro styling cues."